- Local affiliates

 2015 state conference in Richland Aug.
 21-23

 The 2015 NAMI Washington State Conference will be held in Richland, Washington, Aug.
 21-23.
 The theme will be "Mental Health in Sync: Working Together to Improve Lives."
-More info coming soon!
+MORE INFORMATION AND REGISTRATION

 NAMI Washington 2013 legislative agenda